Message Approval Workflows

-Note: It is also possible to save the message as a draft without submitting it for approval.
-To do this, select the Save as Draft option without selecting any approvers.
+Note: You can save the message as a draft without submitting it for approval.
+To do this, enable the This is a Draft toggle without selecting approvers.

-Team members in the workflow you selected will receive email and in-app notifications when the message is submitted.
+Team members in the Approval Workflow selected receive email and in-app notification when you submit your message.

-Note: Users with the Publish permission for a profile are not required to submit the message for approval, but they can if they'd like to have it reviewed by someone.
-Users with the Needs Approval or Can Reply permission will be required to submit the message for approval.
+Note: Users with the Publish permission for a profile aren't required to submit the message for approval, but they can if they'd like to have it reviewed by someone.
+Users with the Needs Approval or Can Reply permission are required to submit the message for approval.

 Hover over a message to see available options for that message.
-As an approver, you can delete, approve or edit any message in the list.
+As an approver, you can delete, duplicate, review Approval Activity, preview or edit any message.

-As an author, you can see any message you submitted and edit or delete them.
+As an author, you can see any message you submitted and edit or delete it.

 Editing a Submitted Message

-Keep in mind that a message that was submitted as a draft must be changed to a queued or scheduled message before it can be approved.
+Keep in mind that a message submitted as a draft has to change to a queued or scheduled message before it can receive approval.

-Note: If a submitted message doesn’t get rejected or approved before the originally scheduled times, it will automatically be rejected.
-If a scheduled post has multiple post days/times, it will stay in Needs Approval until the final time selected passes.
+Note: If a submitted message doesn’t get rejected or approved before the originally scheduled time, it is automatically rejected.
+If a scheduled post has multiple post days/times, it stays in Needs Approval until the final time selected passes.

-While a message is awaiting approval, the original author and anyone with the ability to approve the message can click on a message to go to the Approval Activity view.
+While a message is awaiting approval, the original author and anyone with the permission to approve the message can click on a message to view Approval Activity.

-This view provides an additional layer of collaboration and visibility into the entire approval workflow by showing a stream that displays when changes are made to a message, as well as any comments added by other team members.
-On the right, you can see which step the approval process is in currently.
+Approval Activity provides an additional layer of collaboration and visibility into the Approval Workflow by displaying when changes are made to a message, as well as any internal comments added by other team members.
+On the right, you can see which step of the Approval Workflow the message is currently on.

-It is possible to filter the stream using the left bar.
+Filter Approval Activity using the left panel.
 Choose to see all Approval Activity, only Message Updates, or only Internal Comments.

 Note: This screen is only accessible up until the point when a message is finally approved.
-Once a message is approved and scheduled or queued, the Approval Activity view will no longer be visible.
+Once a message is approved and scheduled or queued, the Approval Activity view isn't visible.